-I experienced the Curse of Knowledge as a learner recently when Mary and I took an infant safety class.
-The nurse running the class, who was kind and knowledgeable and cared about infants, fell into the trap of assuming we understood things just because she understood them.
+I experienced the Curse of Knowledge as a learner recently when Mary and I took an infant safety class as we prepared for our child to be born.
+The nurse running the class, who was kind and funny and knowledgeable and certainly cared about infants, fell into the trap of assuming we understood things just because she understood them.

 Here’s what makes The Curse really insidious: learners will not raise their hands and say, “I don’t understand what you’re talking about.”
 No one wants to look like they’re stupid, so no one asks.
 Then the teacher assumes that, since no one asked, everyone must get it.

 The nurse spoke about several sleeping devices, but didn’t describe them, show photos, or check if we were familiar with them.
 For instance, she said:

 “Nowadays, everyone is using Rock and Plays, but the problem with those is…”.